COVID-19 Immunization Eligibility

 2025 Spring COVID-19 Immunization Eligibility

-- Individuals six months of age and older who are moderately to severely immunocompromised due to an underlying condition or treatment; and
+Six months of age and older and moderately to severely immunocompromised due to an underlying condition or treatment; or

-Until June 14, 2025, those individuals 6 months of age or older who are not yet immunized with a 2024-25 COVID-19 vaccine or those who need to complete a primary series, can get immunized.
+Until June 14, 2025, those who are not yet immunized with a 2024-25 COVID-19 vaccine or those who need to complete a primary series, can also get immunized.

 Where to receive COVID-19 immunizations